-It's another common misconception that the blockchain is able to store an artwork's media files in addition to the ownership registry, but this is not practical because it's extremely cost prohibitive to store data on the blockchain unless the data is very small.
+People often mistakenly think that the blockchain is able to store an artwork's media files in addition to the ownership registry, but this is not practical because it's extremely cost prohibitive to store data on the blockchain unless the data is very small.
 There are some artists who do make artworks with a tiny amount of source data stored directly on the blockchain, but the vast majority of NFTs only contain a link to the artwork media, which is stored elsewhere.
-NFT media links typically either point to traditional web hosts, or they use the decentralized IPFS network that has similarities to BitTorrent's file distribution system.
-However a disadvantage of traditional web storage is that there's no established way to fully validate the NFT's hosted data (what if a domain expires and is purchased by someone else?).
-IPFS references files by hash, which does make it possible to validate the file's contents using the NFT data, but methods to issue updates for artwork data using IPFS or on-chain data are not widely supported, and many digital artworks need to be updated over time to support new browsers and displays.
+NFT media links typically either point to traditional web hosts, or they use the decentralized IPFS network, which has similarities to BitTorrent's file distribution system.
+However a significant disadvantage of traditional web storage is that there's no established way to fully validate the NFT's hosted data.
+What if a domain expires and is purchased by someone else?
+IPFS solves this problem by referencing files with a hash, a unique signature derived from the contents of the file.
+This does make it possible to validate the file's contents using the NFT's metadata, but methods to issue updates for artwork data using IPFS or on-chain data are not widely supported, and many digital artworks need to be updated over time to support new browsers and displays.
 Then again, for any serious professional art registry, the data should also be backed up on other platforms and offline, so neither IPFS nor traditional web hosting are a complete solution by themselves.